Once upon a time, I lived in the beautiful state of California.

 Hey Mr. Dreamy chef, come back to Carolina!

-My son was also born in California, in Fullerton.
-Located right next to Anaheim, I knew it was bed-time for the kids when I could hear the fireworks of Disneyland every evening at 9:00 PM on the dot!
-My home wasn’t air-conditioned so the windows were open a lot and I could hear those popping sounds of the fireworks easily.
-I was even able to see part of the Olympic torch run by just one block . . . that’s right . . . one block from my house!
+My son was also born in California, in the city of Fullerton.
+Located right next to Anaheim with only the freeway to separate the two cities, I knew every night when it was bedtime for my very young children when I could hear the fireworks of Disneyland every evening at 9:00 PM on the dot!
+My home wasn’t air-conditioned so the windows were open a lot and I could easily hear the popping sounds of those fireworks.
+When the Olympic Games were held in Los Angeles, I was even able to see part of the Olympic torch run just one block away . . . that’s right . . . one block from my house!
 With a toddler in hand and an infant in a stroller, the three of us waved our little American flags for that one moment in time.

 Breakfasting in Laguna Beach, dining in San Francisco, eating in Beverly Hills at my former employer’s home . . . just down the street from O.J.
 Simpson (then a popular athlete) and the deceased Joan Crawford and Bette Davis.
 Staying in my boss’s private home next to John Houston’s home in Puerto Vallarta, Mexico where the house staff took us diving for fresh shrimp to indulge in ceviche (and when I passed out and saw death before me, it was at that moment that I realized my deathly allergy to shrimp and all things shellfish).
 Sadly, I haven’t touched shellfish since.

-In San Francisco, I ventured to the famous Fisherman’s Wharf and endulged in authentic S.F. sour dough bread and rich chocolate freshly made from the Italian chocolatier, Ghiradelli’s in Ghiradelli Square.
+In San Francisco, I ventured to the famous Fisherman’s Wharf and indulged in authentic S.F. sourdough bread and rich chocolate freshly made from the Italian chocolatier, Ghiradelli’s in Ghiradelli Square.

 The food just seemed to be incredible everywhere in California!